nanoMFG/gsaweb-terraform-live/README.md

 # gsaweb-terraform-live
 Terragrunt live code for running infrastructure deployments.

+### Notes
+* This repo, while somewhat reusable is currently hardcoded in some places for `gsaweb` and is explicitly associated with the [gsaweb-terrafrom](https://github.com/nanoMFG/gsaweb-terraform) modules repository.

 The directory structure is:
 `<project name>/<project env>/<module>`, eg: `gsaweb/production/server`